jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 32 Records of specified charitable, benevolent, philanthropic, or cultural bodies
 (1) All gift-exempt bodies must keep in New Zealand sufficient records in the English language to enable the Commissioner to determine both the sources of donations made to them and the application, within New Zealand or within a country or territory outside New Zealand, of their funds.
-(2) Notwithstanding subsection (1), the Commissioner, in writing, may authorise a gift-exempt body to keep those records in a language other than English if the gift-exempt body applies in writing to the Commissioner for the authorisation.
+(2) Despite subsection (1), on application by a gift-exempt body, the Commissioner may notify the body that they are authorised to keep the records in a language other than English.

 ### 32A Records to be provided by employer who contributes to superannuation fund
-(1) Upon the request of a member or a trustee of a superannuation fund acting on a member's behalf, a member's employer, or a member's past employer, must provide the member or trustee with a record of all employer's superannuation cash contributions made by the employer on the member's behalf in each of the 4 tax years before the tax year in which a withdrawal, being one to which section CS 1 of the Income Tax Act 2007 applies, is made.
+(1) On application of a member or a trustee of a superannuation fund acting on a member's behalf, a member's employer, or a member's past employer, must provide the member or trustee with a record of all employer's superannuation cash contributions made by the employer on the member's behalf in each of the 4 tax years before the tax year in which a withdrawal, being one to which section CS 1 of the Income Tax Act 2007 applies, is made.
-(2) A request must be made by notice.
+(2)
-(3) A person who receives a request must provide the information requested, to the extent it is held or can be accessed, no later than 20 working days after the date on which the request is made.
+(3) A person who receives an application under subsection (1) must provide the information, to the extent it is held or can be accessed, no later than 20 working days after the date on which the application is made.
 (4) When calculating the superannuation fund's income under section CS 1 of the Income Tax Act 2007, the member and the trustee are entitled to rely on information provided under this section as being correct, and the information provided is treated as being correct unless the member or the trustee has reasonable grounds for believing that the information provided is not correct.

 ### 32B Certification requirements for withdrawals subject to section CS 1 of Income Tax Act 2007